roman-milk/roman-milk.github.io/susans-story.md

  Jay mumbled encouragement trying hard to coax Susan to continue.
 All his married life he dreamed of Susan being with another man but he had given up hope when she steadfastly refused such sinful affairs.
 Suddenly his wife seemed to be caught up in a struggle for righteousness being harassed by one of her students.

  Susan desperately wanted to stop talking, as her tummy churned with anxiety.
 Frantically she thought of reasons why she went to visit her student.
 "He said he would tell the dean... tell the dean that I let him feel my boobs... and gawd, he did one more thing," she blurted out watching Jay's face get even more excited and animated.
-Report_Story #3